 Power Up, Science Museum

 Connect with your little ones over your shared love of games.
-The Science Museum is launching a brand new exhibition dedicated to our fascination with gaming.
+The Science Museum’s exhibition dedicated to our fascination with gaming is the place to be.

 From Pong to Pacman, Minecraft to Mario, you’ll be able to immerse yourself in the best video games and consoles from the past 50 years.
 Rediscover your old favourites, uncover new highlights and battle one another in an epic game-off.